apache/shardingsphere/document/current/content/features/sharding/other-features/key-generator.en.md

 - timestamp bit (41bit)

-41bit timestamp can contain 2 to the power of 42 minus 1 milliseconds.
+41bit timestamp can contain 2 to the power of 41 milliseconds.
 One year can uses `365 * 24 * 60 * 60 * 1000` milliseconds.
 We can see from the calculation:

 ```java
 Math.pow(2, 41) / (365 * 24 * 60 * 60 * 1000L);